 These are often heard replies when we approach our parents, grandparents, aunties or uncles from the previous generation about sex.

 Most of us, not just our parents from the previous generation, get all embarrassed, awkward or jumpy when children come to us to ask us where they come from.

 One of the most common reasons that parents don’t talk to their children about sex is that they are uncomfortable discussing the topic themselves.

 I remember learning about this only when I was a teenager, who was by then already raging with puberty hormones and wondering about sex and sexuality.
 My parents grew up in a generation where such topics are often hush-hush and that raising the questions would cause them to be alarmed and wondered what I have been exposed to in school or by my “delinquent” friends.

 Why the need to talk about the birds and the bees?

 Your family may be like mine who didn’t talk about sex.
 Do you know that we get strong messages through silence?
 Think and ask yourself this question when you were caught in a similar situation, “What messages did I get from them?”

 If no one ever talks about sex, children may receive the obvious message that is sex is evil or bad, or anyone who talks about it has bad intentions or is evil.

 Sex education begins at home

-Studies show that children who feel comfortable to discuss about sex with their parents because their mom and dad can share with them openly and listen attentively, are less likely to engage in high-risk behaviours such as premarital sex, pornography and masturbation, than children who cannot engage the subject with their parents.
+Studies show that children who feel comfortable discussing sex with their parents because their mom and dad can share with them openly and listen attentively are less likely to engage in high-risk behaviours such as premarital sex, pornography and masturbation, than children who cannot engage the subject with their parents.